 “The only use for the dry ice is to keep your shipment cold,” says Marini.
 “You don’t want anything touching the dry ice.
 You just want to let the dry ice do its job, which is to keep the packaging system cold.”

 If you are shipping food with dry ice, pack the food carefully to preserve freshness and avoid damage.
 As with storage containers, don’t seal your dry ice box airtight—the vapor needs to be able to escape or your package could explode.
 Go lightly with that packing tape.

 If you’re shipping dry ice internationally, IATA regulations apply.
-You will need to have a signed International Special Commodities (ISC) contract with UPS and a Class 9 diamond hazard label with the amount of dry ice noted on the label.
+You will need to have a signed International Special Commodities (ISC) contract with UPS and comply with Packing Instructions 954 of the IATA regulations and UPS’s carrier requirements.